vanHeemstraCreations/movie-digital-twin/300/100/README.md

 Based on "The 9 Types of Stories and How to Master Them" at https://thewritepractice.com/types-of-stories

+Based on "The Periodic Table of Storytelling" at https://jamesharris.design/periodic/

 ## 100 - Why do we tell stories?

 See [README.md](./100/README.md)